 When it comes to prioritizing talent and headcount growth, we anticipate a continued need for strong GTM talent.
 Why?
 Defining and nourishing a customer base will be paramount to remaining relevant in a competitive landscape.

 Solving our clients’ most challenging problems through talent acquisition has been and remains our top priority in both up and down markets.
-If we can help you take advantage of the current market conditions to expand or upgrade your leadership team, please reach out to our health tech practice leaders Allison Beach (email@example.com) or Lauren Crane (firstname.lastname@example.org).
+If we can help you take advantage of the current market conditions to expand or upgrade your leadership team, please reach out to the head of our health tech practice, Allison Beach, at firstname.lastname@example.org.